-The LA County Water Plan (CWP) establishes targets, strategies, and actions towards enhancing water resilience in Los Angeles County by 2045.
-To facilitate implementation of the actions, the CWP program will create two-year action plans to detail specific steps that can and should be taken as part of the near-term CWP implementation program.
+The LA County Water Plan (CWP) establishes targets, strategies, and actions towards equitably and sustainably enhancing water resilience in Los Angeles County by 2045.
+To facilitate implementation of the actions, the CWP includes two-year action plans to detail specific steps that can and should be taken as part of the near-term CWP implementation efforts.

-Upon completion of the original CWP, this initial two-year Action Plan (Action Plan) provides the specific steps to be taken during 2024 through 2025 as well as the resources needed to make progress on each CWP action during that time.
-Potential partners will be identified as an initial step in implementing the two-year Action Plan.
+Upon completion of the original CWP, this initial two-year Action Plan (Action Plan) provides the specific steps to be taken during 2024 through 2025 to make progress on each CWP action during that time.
+Potential partners will be identified and/or confirmed as an initial step in implementing the two-year Action Plan.